 Let’s talk about the playable roster.
 As I mentioned, a few fan favorite characters return for Deception along with the few survivors from the previous game, and there are some new kombatants added to the mix as well.
 Most of the new faces are more than a little bland, but at least none of them is Hsu Hao.

-The GameCube version doesn’t have online or widescreen support, but it has a couple of exclusive characters to make up for these omissions.
+The GameCube version doesn’t have online support, but it has a couple of exclusive characters to make up for the omission.
 The PSP port, Mortal Kombat: Unchained, has its own exclusive fighters returning from Deadly Alliance, although their movesets are straight from that game as well.
 Unchained also has every character unlocked from the start, as they should have been in the first place.

 The main character of Konquest and the guy who caused the whole mess that led to Onaga’s return.
 Shujinko (whose name is literally “Protagonist” in Japanese, because Mortal Kombat is bad with foreign names) starts out as a young teenager playing Mortal Kombat (the tournament, not the game) with his friends in an Earthrealm village.
 Now, I thought the existence of the Mortal Kombat tournament wasn’t common knowledge, but whatever.
 At the start, Shujinko is sent on a quest for the Kamidogu by a glowing orb calling itself Damashi.